Accidents and Emergencies

 Our doctors have considerable experience in management of fractures and other ski field injuries.
 Our nurses are trained plaster and splint technicians.
-Our doctors can order xrays and receive images from Otago Radiology who are also located in the Wanaka Lakes Health Centre.
+Our doctors can order xrays and receive images from Pacific Radiology who are also located in the Wanaka Lakes Health Centre.

 Your GP can refer you to an allergy specialist for assessment and testing.
 Once a specific desensitisation programme is designed we can carry out and monitor the injections at the practice.
 This service is also available for bee sting desensitisation